What Is Business Banking?

 Bottom Line

 Business banking is composed of bank products and services exclusive to commercial clients.
 Opening a business bank account is a complete necessity when running a business because it allows you to separate business and personal finances.
-The products and services under commercial banking are tailored specifically to meet the needs of businesses of all sizes.
+The products and services under commercial banking are tailored to meet the needs of businesses of all sizes.